You Do Not Need to Tolerate Sexual Harassment in the Workplace. Contact Our Attorneys Today

 Besides, note down the harassment incidents in detail.
 Be sure to include all the people involved by their names, what exactly they did, how it happened, when, and where it happened.
 In case there are witnesses, mention them in your journal.
 Again, ensure you state precisely what was done or said to you, and how it affected your mental health or work efficiency.
 The journal should be personal, and you should keep it in a safe place.

 Most importantly, ensure you are in hold of copies of evaluations of your work performance.
 If not, you may have to ask for these copies, especially your entire personnel documents, before making an external complaint about a coworker harasser.
 It is necessary in case your employer decided to be against you in court for complaining.
 Your records can be crucial evidence, especially if your performance evaluations are positive.

 Make a Complaint To The State Agency

-In cases where the employer ignores your cries, and you end up not getting help, you can visit a government agency or the Los Angeles work harassment attorney.
+In cases where the employer ignores your cries, and you end up not getting help, you can visit a government agency or a Los Angeles harassment complaint attorney.
 This procedure should get done before filing a lawsuit.
 However, if the results at this stage do not satisfy you, you can proceed under the Los Angeles employment practices statute to file a lawsuit.

 File a Lawsuit

 Although this is rare, the state agency or the Equal Employment Opportunity Commission may decide to prosecute this case on your behalf.
 That is why it is essential to complain to the state agency.
-In most cases, the state agency will give you a specific document that will allow you to proceed to the law courts represented by a sexual harassment lawyer Los Angeles.
-The Los Angeles workplace lawyer will run your sexual harassment lawsuit against the sexual assault lawyer in the workplace.
+In most cases, the state agency will give you a specific document that will allow you to proceed to the law courts represented by an LA sexual harassment lawyer.

 Lastly, ensure you are conversant with the time limits for filing a complaint with the state agencies and filing a lawsuit.
 Remember, you have rights as an employee, and you must always have protection from any harassment.